ColinDuquesnoy/Time2Pull/README.rst

 Time2Pull (Git repository monitor)
 ==================================

-Time2Pull is small application that monitor your local git repositories and warn you when the remote changed (e.g. one of your colleague just pushed to the repository).
+Time2Pull is small application that monitors your local git repositories and warns you when a remote got updated.
+It's time to pull!

-This is particularly useful if you're working with a centralised workflow where all developpers pull and push from a central repository.
+This is particularly useful if you're working with a centralised workflow (where all developers pull and push from a central repository) and want to be quickly notified anytime the remote got updated.

 How does it work?